 — rus·tic·i·tyˌrəs-ˈti-sə-tē noun

 Tea Tree oil products are wonderful products for shampoos, conditioners, etc. The properties in tea tree are very healthy, wholesome and fight ticks, diseases, etc. (I use tea tree in my mop bucket to clean up the dog room floor – and it doesn’t hurt the feet/nose of my dogs!)
-Pure lanolin shampoo is also an excellent shampoo for the Barbet.
-A product such as Eucalan is very good.
+I also use vinegar - especially when cleaning up after puppies...very safe and neutralizes odours.

 Natural Flea and Tick Control:

 Plush Puppy produces a superb oil: Sea breeze oil, mix 2 teaspoons Sea breeze with 1 cup of water and add 4 drops of citrus oil, 2 drops of peppermint 2 drops of lavender and 2 drops of sandal wood oil.
 Mist this mixture over your dog everyday, and you will see no fleas, ticks or any other nasty bugs on your dogs.
 IT WORKS.
 Of course, there are many other methods and products out there that are natural and non-harmful to your dogs.
 Melaleuca produces an excellent and effective tick and flea (and mosquito formula)